civicrm/civicrm-cxn-rpc/README.md

 ------------

 Civi\Cxn\Rpc implements an RPC mechanism based on X.509 and JSON.
-Generally, it is based on a assymetric business relationship between two
+Generally, it is based on an asymmetric business relationship between two
 groups:

  * "Sites" are online properties owned by end-user organizations.
 They